 - While seated at a work desk, if that desk is enclosed by at least three walls that are higher than the individual’s head (whether standing or sitting).

 - When in a break room eating lunch, as long as 6 feet of social distancing is maintained.

 Do I have to wear a face covering if I have my own dedicated work area/office?

-If you work in an area or office that permits adequate social distancing from others then no face covering is required.
-However, if you periodically have interactions with others or move to or through areas where others are present (e.g., hallways, restrooms, common areas, break rooms, conference rooms, etc.), you should have a face covering readily available to put on for these circumstances.
+If you work in a private office alone or at a desk if it is enclosed by at least three walls that are higher than the individual’s head (whether standing or sitting), then no face covering is required.
+However, if you periodically have interactions with others or move to or through areas where others are present (e.g., hallways, restrooms, common areas, break rooms, conference rooms, etc.), you must have a face covering readily available to put on for these circumstances.